Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 transactions in Standalone mode.

-This section describes how to process a sale transaction when the app is in
+Use the information in this section to process a sale transaction when the app is in

 Standalone mode.
 This type of transaction combines an authorization and a capture